Changelog

 Streamlined editing & creation

-– create new Source Groups using predefined templates, then customize them to fit your setup.
+- Start from templates– create new Source Groups using predefined templates, then customize them to fit your setup.

 This update makes Source Groups easier to understand at a glance and simpler to maintain as your data setup grows.